psi4/psi4/doc/sphinxman/source/build_planning.rst

 A log file is generated alongside the output file and has extension ``.log``.
 Selected key information is sent to it.
-The log file contents are tentative and haphazard, so don't start relying upon them.
+The log file contents are provisional and haphazard, so don't start relying upon them.
+It is tentatively envisioned that log files will have much the same results as files but more as structured data than narrative, nicely formatted data.
+In some cases where external calls are involved, the most detailed information may only be collectable in the log file.
 It is worthwhile to check the log file if expected results are missing from the usual output file.
 If the log file is empty, the logging level may be set too low.